NathanaelA/fluentreports/commands.md

 ##### Description
 This allow you to print a line the size of the last band command
 ##### Parameters
-* thickness - the thickness of the line; defaults to 1
+* thickness - the thickness of the line; defaults to 2
-* verticalGap - the gap between the prior printed item and this line
+* verticalGap - the gap between the prior printed item and this line (default 0)

 <br><br><br>